sid-siddhartha/Prime-Footwear/README.md

 # FutureReadyTalentFinalProject
-This a Final Project For Future Ready Talent Internship
+This is a Final Group Project For Future Ready Talent Internship